yowmamasita/Ferris2/docs/getting_started.rst

 You'll want to pick a unique application name in case you want to actually deploy this.
 For more information, check out the App Engine documentation.

-If you wish to use OAuth2 or Email, you'll also need to change some settings in ``./settings.py``.
+If you wish to use OAuth2 or Email, you'll also need to change some settings in ``./settings.py`` or use the Settings plugin.

 Running with the App Engine development server
 ----------------------------------------------